-The second report offer the same information for the same set of employees, arranged instead in order of gross W-2 pay for the tax year 2019, from the highest paid employee of that year.
+The second report offers the same information for the same set of employees, arranged instead in order of gross W-2 pay for the tax year 2021, from the highest paid employee of that year.

 For your convenience, we have noted where an employee did not work a complete year, received an adjustment to their Job title, duties, and compensation, or where the employee is paid for, in part, by another municipality or the Madison Board of Education.
 In an effort to reduce the increase of property taxes, Madison is actively pursuing “shared services” agreements with the neighboring municipalities.